Torsion pairs and 3-fold flops

 The hearts \(H\) and \(H[-1]\) are the maximal and minimal elements in \(\tilt(H)\) respectively, and the partial order on remaining algebraic hearts respects (atomic) wall--crossing distance from these.

-\item \textnormal{(= \ref{prop:kkmrdecomp}, \ref{thm:flopintermediacy})} The induced finite hyperplane arrangement on \(\{\delta=0\}\) is naturally identified with the movable fan of \(X\).
-Every maximal cone \(\sigma\) in this subfan thus parametrises nef divisors on a unique birational model \(W\) of \(X\), and such \(\sigma\) is then the heart cone of \(\coh W\) tracked under the composite Bridgeland--Chen functor \(\Dm W \to \Dm X\). \item \textnormal{(= \ref{prop:partialperverseinterval}, \ref{thm:nonmaximalheartcones})} More generally, every non--trivial cone \(\sigma\subset\{\delta=0\}\) can be assigned a unique partial contraction \(W\to Y\) such that \(\zeroper\WY\) (tracked under flop equivalences) is the maximal heart in \(\tilt(H)\) with heart cone \(\sigma\).
+\item \textnormal{(=~\ref{lem:ktheoryofskyscraper},~\ref{prop:heartconeofpartialperverse},~\ref{prop:intermediacyofpartialperverse})} The induced finite hyperplane arrangement on \(\{\delta=0\}\) is naturally identified with the (real) Picard group of \(X\), in a way that every maximal cone \(\sigma\) in this subfan thus parametrises nef divisors on a unique birational model \(W\) of \(X\).
+Such \(\sigma\) is then the heart cone of \(\coh W\) tracked under the composite Bridgeland--Chen functor \(\Dm W \to \Dm X\). \item \textnormal{(= \ref{thm:nonmaximalheartcones}, \ref{prop:partialperverseinterval})} More generally, every non--trivial cone \(\sigma\subset\{\delta=0\}\) can be assigned a unique partial contraction \(W\to Y\) such that \(\zeroper\WY\) (tracked under flop equivalences) is the maximal heart in \(\tilt(H)\) with heart cone \(\sigma\).
 Every other heart with heart cone \(\sigma\) can be obtained by arbitrarily mutating the algebraic components of \(\zeroper\XY\) and tilting in skyscrapers in the geometric components.

 An algebraic intermediate heart \(K\) then satisfies \(K>\zeroper\WY\) if and only if there is an atomic path \(\Chamb^+\!\rightsquigarrow\CC K\) which can be atomically extended to an infinite sequence of wall--crossings \(\Chamb^+\!\rightsquigarrow\CC K \rightsquigarrow \CC K_1 \rightsquigarrow \CC K_2\rightsquigarrow \cdot\cdot\cdot\) with generic limit in \(\sigma\).
 In this case \(\zeroper\XY\) is the infimum of the decreasing chain \(K>K_1>K_2>...\) in \(\tilt(H)\). \end{enumerate} \end{keytheorem}